12 Impressive Movies To Learn Turkish

 The vernacular language used by the students in the film allows you to appear for the beginner-level Turkish language fluency exams.

-The simple dialogues make it easy-going fun to watch.
+The simple dialogues make it easy-going and fun to watch.
 As a result, it is one of the highest-rated Turkish movies.

 3. Babam ve Oglum (My Father and My Son) — 2005